How to get started helping out in the curl project

 Some projects mark small issues as "beginner friendly", "bite-sized" or similar.
-We don't do that in curl since such issues never linger around long enough.
-Simple issues get handled very fast.
+We do not do that in curl since such issues never linger around long enough.
+Simple issues get handled fast.

-If you're looking for a smaller or simpler task in the project to help out with as an entry-point into the project, perhaps because you are a newcomer or even maybe not a terribly experienced developer, here's our advice:
+If you are looking for a smaller or simpler task in the project to help out with as an entry-point into the project, perhaps because you are a newcomer or even maybe not a terribly experienced developer, here's our advice:

 - Read through this document to get a grasp on a general approach to use